pypeit/PypeIt/doc/bias_dark.rst

     [baseprocess]
         use_overscan = False

-This should be the default set for :doc:`spectrographs` with near-IR detectors.
+This should be the default set for :doc:`spectrographs/spectrographs` with near-IR detectors.

 Dark Subtraction